c4spar/cliffy-manual/prompt/index.md

 # Prompt

-Create simple and powerful interactive prompts with cliffy's prompt module.
+Cliffy's prompt module allows you to create simple yet powerful interactive prompts for your command-line applications.

 ## Usage